 Not auditing your plugins.

 You may end up downloading more plugins than are useful.
 If so, then be sure to audit the plugins that you no longer use or that don’t work with your WordPress version.
+This also helps with WordPress security.
 You may not even need some old plugins if you download new plugins that perform multiple tasks.
 Make sure all of these plugins work, as having too many could eventually cause the program some operating problems—or even a total crash.

 Not testing your changes and making sure you’re keeping clean code.